-The problem is when this bamboo then encroaches into the next-door’s property and can lead to disputes – legal and otherwise.
+The problem is when this then encroaches into the next-door’s property and can lead to disputes – legal and otherwise.

 How do you stop bamboo from spreading?

-The best way to prevent bamboo from spreading is either to not plant any, or if you do ensure it is regularly kept in check though you should really put bamboo in containers so the roots do not spread.
+The best way to prevent bamboo from spreading is either to not plant any, or if you do ensure it is regularly kept in check though you should really put it in containers so the roots do not spread.

 However, Wyevale Garden Centres say it has seen a ‘huge surge’ in sales this year so this is a problem that homeowners will need to be on alert for – particularly if their neighbour plants it or they buy a home with bamboo.

 Is it a good idea to plant bamboo?

 The short answer is probably not, unless you are going to maintain it so the roots do not grow out of control.

 The Royal Horticultural Society (RHS) says that anyone thinking of planting new bamboo plants should consider planting them within a physical barrier to prevent the roots spreading through borders and beds.
 This means either:

 - Placing it in a container with root restrictors;

 - Digging a trench that’s at least 60 cm (2 ft), or preferably 1.2m (4 ft) deep, and then line this trench with solid materials such as paving slabs or corrugated iron sheets or use a root barrier-proof fabric;